cockroachdb/docs/src/current/v23.1/migration-overview.md

 - Who will lead and perform the migration?
 Which teams are involved, and which aspects are they responsible for?
 - Which internal and external parties do you need to inform about the migration?
-- Which external or third-party tools (e.g., microservices, analytics, payment processors, aggregators, CRMs) will also need to be tested and migrated?
+- Which external or third-party tools (e.g., microservices, analytics, payment processors, aggregators, CRMs) must be tested and migrated along with your application?
 - What portion of the data can be inconsistent, and for how long?
-What percentage of latency and application errors can you tolerate?
+What is the tolerable percentage of latency and application errors?
 This comprises your "error budget".
-- How much [downtime](#approach-to-downtime) can you tolerate, and what [cutover strategy](#cutover-strategy) will you use to switch users to CockroachDB?
+- What is the tolerable [downtime](#approach-to-downtime), and what [cutover strategy](#cutover-strategy) will you use to switch users to CockroachDB?
 - Will you set up a "dry-run" environment to test the migration?
 How many [dry-run migrations](#perform-a-dry-run) will you perform?
 - When is the best time to perform this migration to be minimally disruptive to the database's users?
 - What is your target date for completing the migration?